laravel/docs/notifications.md

 <a name="notifying-external-slack-workspaces"></a>
 #### Notifying External Slack Workspaces

-In order to send notifications to an external Slack Workspace, it is necessary to generate an OAuth Token specifically for your application's user.
-[Laravel Socialite](/docs/{{version}}/socialite) provides a Slack driver for user authentication.
+Of course, you will often want to send notifications to the Slack Workspaces owned by your application's users.
+To do so, you will need to obtain a Slack OAuth token for the user.
+Thankfully, [Laravel Socialite](/docs/{{version}}/socialite) includes a Slack driver that will allow you to easily authenticate your application's users with Slack and obtain a token.

-Once you have obtained the OAuth Token, you can utilize it to send notifications to a different workspace:
+Once you have obtained the OAuth token and stored it , you may utilize the `SlackRoute::make` method to route a notification to the user's workspace:

     <?php